The creature is similar to the largest pterosaurs known. Key characteristics were gleaned from a cache of bones unearthed in Canada.

 Well-preserved bones form much of a skeleton

 Habib and colleagues from Canada and the United Kingdom examined a collection of bones comprising much of a skeleton.
 The fossils are better preserved than other azhdarchid fossils.
-The scientists noted key differences in the shape of vertebrae, cervical bones and leg bones.
-These would have affected the spinal column, the shape of the legs and the size of the creature, the study says.
+The scientists noted key differences in the shape of vertebrae, cervical bones, and leg bones.
+These would have affected the spinal column, the shape of the legs, and the size of the creature, the study says.

 “This type of pterosaur [azhdarchids] is quite rare, and most specimens are just a single bone.
 Our new species is represented by a partial skeleton.
 This tells us a great deal about the anatomy of these large flyers, how they flew, and how they lived,” Habib said.

 From these findings, the scientists conclude that Cryodrakon was about the same size, and looked similar to Quetzalcoatlus, but was likely heavier and more robust.
 That’s an important finding because it challenges classic reconstructions of these animals as ultralight soaring specialists.
-Instead, Cryodrakon may have been extra-muscular ground hunter that used flight to burst away from danger.
+Instead, Cryodrakon may have been an extra-muscular ground hunter that used flight to burst away from danger.